sagemath/trac_to_gh/Issue 8323.md

 # Issue 8323: The variable "name" is predefined in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8323

 Original creator: roed